Pastoralism: Origins

 Overview map of the world in 200 BC:

 Khoikhoi dismantling their huts, preparing to move to new pastures.
 Aquatint by Samuel Daniell (1805).

 One theory suggests that pastoralism developed from mixed farming.
 Bates and Lees proposed that the incorporation of irrigation into farming resulted in specialization.
 Advantages of mixed farming include reducing risk of failure, spreading labour, and re-utilizing resources.
 The importance of these advantages and disadvantages to different farmers or farming societies differs according to the sociocultural preferences of the farmers and the biophysical conditions as determined by rainfall, radiation, soil type, and disease.
 The increased productivity of irrigation agriculture led to an increase in population and an added impact on resources.
 Bordering areas of land remained in use for animal breeding.
 This meant that large distances had to be covered by herds to collect sufficient forage.
 Specialization occurred as a result of the increasing importance of both intensive agriculture and pastoralism.
 Both agriculture and pastoralism developed alongside each other, with continuous interactions.

-A different theory suggests that pastoralism evolved from hunting and gathering.
+An alternative theory suggests that pastoralism evolved from hunting and gathering.
 Hunters of wild goats and sheep were knowledgeable about herd mobility and the needs of animals.
 Such hunters were mobile and followed the herds on their seasonal rounds.
 Undomesticated herds were chosen to become more controllable for the proto-pastoralist nomadic hunter and gatherer groups by taming and domesticating them.
 Hunter-gatherers' strategies in the past have been very diverse and contingent upon the local environmental conditions, like those of mixed farmers.
 Foraging strategies have included hunting or trapping big game and smaller animals, fishing, collecting shellfish or insects, and gathering wild-plant foods such as fruits, seeds, and nuts.

 These diverse strategies for survival amongst the migratory herds could also provide an evolutionary route towards nomadic pastoralism.

 Resources

 Pastoralism occurs in uncultivated areas.
 Wild animals eat the forage from the marginal lands and humans survive from milk, blood, and often meat of the herds and often trade by-products like wool and milk for money and food.

 Pastoralists do not exist at basic subsistence.
 Pastoralists often compile wealth and participate in international trade.
 Pastoralists have trade relations with agriculturalists, horticulturalists, and other groups.
 Pastoralists are not extensively dependent on milk, blood, and meat of their herd.
 McCabe noted that when common property institutions are created, in long-lived communities, resource sustainability is much higher, which is evident in the East African grasslands of pastoralist populations.
 However, the property rights structure is only one of the many different parameters that affect the sustainability of resources, and common or private property per se, does not necessarily lead to sustainability.

 Some pastoralists supplement herding with hunting and gathering, fishing and/or small-scale farming or pastoral farming.
+Pastoralist communities are noted for their resilience but CAFOD's Christine Allen has commented that the coincidence of many crises in recent years, including climate change, the COVID-19 pandemic and recurring drought conditions has stretched the resilience of northern Kenya's pastoralist communities "beyond breaking point".